apache/cloudstack-documentation/source/installguide/management-server/_database.rst

    to the User and preparing the tables for the first startup of the management server.

-   The following command creates the "cloud" user on the database.
+   The following command creates the "cloud" User on the database.

    .. parsed-literal::